 - Connectivity between objectives and capitals: the relationship between the six capitals available to the company and business goals.
-This relationship can be presented through a performance connectivity matrix. - Connectivity between strategy and business model: the relationship between the external environment changes (market, competitors, regulations, and laws) the business model and business strategy. - Connectivity between capitals and value creation: the relationship between the capitals and the way in which their change of levels or their availability affect the quality and the ability to create value. - Connectivity between the past, present, and future: as already described, this is an analysis of the past and the present that businesses that have not yet matured the concept of integrated thinking.
-However, the entrepreneur tends to have a holistic view of the enterprise and the small size of the company can help reducing the 'silos approach'.
+This relationship can be presented through a performance connectivity matrix. - Connectivity between strategy and business model: the relationship between the external environment changes (market, competitors, regulations, and laws) the business model and business strategy.

-concerns the company's activities.
+- Connectivity between capitals and value creation: the relationship between the capitals and the way in which their change of levels or their availability affect the quality and the ability to create value. - Connectivity between the past, present, and future: as already described, this is an analysis of the past and the present that concerns the company's activities.
 This analysis can provide useful information to evaluate the strategy, the adaptability to changes of conditions external or internal, and that leads to chart out a plan between the present and the future.